robseward/png-to-jpg-tool/readme.md

-# png-to-jpg-tool
+# png-to-jpg

-A script for batch converting pngs to jpgs
+A command-line tool for batch converting pngs to jpgs

 -----